-Yes, that’s true.
+Yes, that's true.
 With the number of attempts approaching infinity, the probability of overall failure approaches 0.
-That means that with infinite resources and no limitations casino-side, you will eventually manage to win and finish a cycle with net winnings of $1.
+That means that with infinite resources and no limitations from the casino, you will eventually manage to win and finish a cycle with net winnings of $1.

 With infinite resources and no limitations from the casino, the entire system would work.
 However, as you have probably already guessed, these two conditions are never met in the real world.
 Let's look deeper into these problems.

 In the real world, every single player has a limited bankroll.
 That means that if a player keeps using the Martingale strategy in the long run, he will eventually run out of money, making him/her unable to place another bet and finish a winning cycle.

 Let's look at this closer using an example.
 Imagine a player with a bankroll of $1,000 using the Martingale strategy with an initial bet of $1.
 With $1,000 available, the player can afford to place these bets in succession: $1, $2, $4, $8, $16, $32, $64, $128, $256.
 The total sum of these bets is $511 which means that after losing all of them, the player will have only $489 left in his account, making him/her unable to place the next bet, which should be $512.